raghavendra17/Auto-Insurance-Claim-Predicton/README.md

 ## Exploratory Data Analysis
 Contains the initial exploration of data like
+*   Load the Data into DataFrame
+*   Inference about the data
 *   Finding the distribution of target variables
-* Handling missing values
+*   Split features into Categorical,Binary,Ordinal,Interval
+*   Handled Missing Values
+*   Found Outliers in continuous variables
+*   Dropped Id column
 *   Inferences about continuous,ordinal,binary variables through Visualization
-* Level of correlated variables
+*   Level of Correlation for interval,ordinal
+*   Keep only 1 column for columns having high correlation
-* Balancing the data using SMOTE
+*   Balanced the data by OverSampling(Smote algorithm)
 *   One-hot encoding/dummification of the categorical variables
-* Feature scaling-Standardization for all ordinal and interval columns
+*   Saved CSV Files for data with and without Encoding

 ## Modeling
 * Classification algorithms Like